troglobit/troglobit.github.io/source/finit.markdown

 Services are *supervised and automatically restarted if they fail*.

-Finit supports basic runlevels, basic process monitoring of daemons, can launch services on demand (built-in inetd support).
-It can be extended with custom callbacks for all services, hooks into the boot process, or plugins to extend the functionality and adapt your boot process to fit your needs.
+Finit supports basic runlevels, basic process monitoring of daemons, can launch services on demand, either with the built-in inetd support, or from Linux Netlink events like `IFUP`, `IFDN` or `GW` being installed.
+Finit can also be extended with custom callbacks for all services, hooks into the boot process, or plugins to extend the functionality and adapt your boot process to fit your needs.
+See the [README][] for details.

 {% gist 10648685 %}